 What she’s really asking is: “What are the different ways you can earn money online?”

-Over the past 11 years, I’ve tested many of these business models on my site and found what works best.
+Over the past 11 years, I’ve tested many of these business models on my site and found what works best for websites to earn money online.
 Today, I’m going to walk you through these different options and tell you what happened when I tried using them on my site.

 How do websites make money #1 – Ads

 The first and most common business model is ads.
 Almost all of us have seen these.
 They’re little advertisements — typically using Google AdSense — on the sidebars of a website.